oterademoacrisure/Observability_Demo/README.md

 - Install Docker and Kind.
 - Create a Kubernetes cluster using Kind.
 - Install and access kubectl.
-- Set up the Kubernetes Dashboard.
+- Set up the Kubernetes Dashboard..
-- Install and configure Argo CD.
-- Connect and manage your Kubernetes cluster with Argo CD.
+- Connect and manage your Kubernetes cluster

 ## Architecture